pwm/sfw-container/readme.md

 Adding an instance to the container requires a key that is unique and a resolver function that, upon execution, returns the instance.

-All resolvers are bound to the container which means that `$this` points to the container from within resolvers.
-This makes it possible to resolve from within resolvers using `$this->resolve()`.
+Resolvers are bound to the container which means that `$this` points to the container from within.
+This makes it possible to resolve inside resolvers using `$this->resolve()`.

 Resolving means executing the resolver function to instantiate a class.
 This process is recursive as classes may have other classes as dependencies.
 If the container encounters a cycle while traversing the dependency graph it stops the resolution process.
-This ensures that only acyclic graphs (DAGs) are handled.
+This ensures that only acyclic dependency graphs (ie. DAGs) are handled.

-If a resolver was added via the `addCached()` method then, upon successful resolution, the instance is cached meaning that any subsequent resolution will return the same instance.
+The container caches instantiates by default meaning that any subsequent resolution will return the same instance.
+If a resolver was added via the `factory()` method then every resolution will return a new instance.

 ## Tests